ianhomer/dotfiles/README.md

     git clone git@github.com:ianhomer/dotfiles.git ~/.dotfiles
     ~/.dotfiles/bin/dotme

-Then update at any time with:
+then update at any time with:

     dotme